 If you are not offered a place immediately, there is still a chance that you will be offered a place later, if one or more selected students do not accept their place.
 These places will then become available for the next student in line.

-Students applying to one of our Bachelor’s programmes should hold a Dutch VWO diploma, HBO propedeuse or comparable equivalent from your country.
-If you have foreign credentials, mathematics and English should be included in your final examination or attended until the last year.
+Students applying for one of our Bachelor’s programmes should hold a Dutch VWO diploma, a HBO propedeuse or a foreign diploma that is equivalent to one of these diplomas.
+If you have foreign credentials, mathematics and English should be included in your final examination or attended until the last year of your secondary education.

 The starting level of a regular study programme at Dutch universities is comparable to that of other Western European countries, but it is generally higher than in most countries outside Western Europe.

-Students must be able to read textbooks, understand lectures, take part in classroom discussions and undertake written work in English or Dutch (depending on the programme language).
-Non-native speakers of English are required to submit a valid English test score.
-The test must have been taken less than two years before the start date of the programme.
+Students must be able to read textbooks, understand lectures, take part in classroom discussions and undertake written work in English.
+Applicants are therefore required to submit proof of sufficient proficiency in English (Common European Framework of Reference for Languages (CEFR): level C1).

-Please note: after submitting your enrolment application in Studielink, it may take up to 48 hours before you receive your UvAnetID.
-Make sure you register in Studielink well in advance so you do not miss the application deadline.
+Please note: after submitting your enrolment request in Studielink, it may take up to 48 hours before you receive your UvAnetID.
+So make sure to register in Studielink at least 1 week before the application deadline.

 After registering in Studielink, you will receive an email from the University of Amsterdam (this may take up to 48 hours) with an invitation to our online application system.
 This is where you will submit your application to the programme of your choice.